seregonwar/UniversalFormUnlocker/README.md

    - **Purpose**: Enable and enhance all disabled elements on the page.
    - **Behavior**: Selects all elements with `disabled` or `readonly` attributes, iterates over them, enables each one, and adds necessary event listeners.
 Logs a confirmation message to the console when done.

+4. **removePopups()**

+   - **Purpose**: Remove or hide popup elements that interfere with user interaction.
+   - **Behavior**: Selects popup elements based on their common CSS classes and removes them from the DOM.
+Logs a message for each removed popup and a confirmation message when done.

 #### Usage

 To use this script: